Myths & Facts on Solar

-The call on our electricity supplies at peak times during the day and year (for example, on really hot days when people come home from work and turn on their air conditioners) is a key driver of power price increases.
-This is known as ‘peak demand’ and it’s getting worse thanks to population growth and the rising use of energy-hungry appliances.
+The call on our electricity supplies at peak times during the day and year (for example, on hot days when people come home from work and turn on their air conditioners) is a crucial driver of power price increases.
+This is known as ‘peak demand’, and it’s getting worse thanks to population growth and the rising use of energy-hungry appliances.
 It is estimated that 25 per cent of retail electricity costs are created by peak events that occur over less than 40 hours per year.8 Meeting

-this demand requires enormous investment in infrastructure that is sometimes only turned on a few times a year.
+this demand requires an enormous investment in infrastructure that is sometimes only turned on a few times a year.